top of page

 • Writer's pictureAlex Albano

-5 things you need to know about marketing blockchains
+5 things you need to know about marketing in Web3

 The world of cryptocurrencies and decentralisation is characterised by virality, tribalism, and anomalies.
 As the field of blockchain marketing begins to gather recognition for its specialist nature, let's start with the 5 most important things you need to know about working in this field and why they are important for becoming successful.